waxx567/portfolio-2025/README.md

 A visually captivating 3D portfolio built with React.js and Three.js!
 Combines interactive 3D graphics and smooth web performance to showcase my skills in an engaging way.

-The Process:

-Pick an existing or new folder on your computer and open it in VS Code.
-In the Source Control view, select the `Initialize Repository` button.
-This creates a new Git repository in the current folder, allowing you to start tracking code changes.
-This action is equivalent to running `git init` on the command-line.

-`Ctrl + ~` opens your integrated terminal.

-Run `npm create vite@latest ./` to create the Vite application in the current folder.

-Input `y` to okay the package installation.

-Ignore files and continue.

-Choose `React`.

-Choose `JavaScript`.

-Run `npm install`.

-Run `npm run dev`.

-Open [localhost 5173](http://localhost:5173/) to see the application running locally.

-Delete `assets` folder, `App.css`, and `App.jsx`.

-Clear all code from `index.css`.

-Create `App.jsx` and run `rafce`.

-Install packages.

-Follow this [video](https://www.youtube.com/watch?v=E-fdPfRxkzQ&t=345s) from 10:02 by [JS Mastery](https://www.youtube.com/@javascriptmastery) for explanations of the installation and the packages added.
+Follow this [video](https://www.youtube.com/watch?v=E-fdPfRxkzQ&t=345s) by [JS Mastery](https://www.youtube.com/@javascriptmastery) for explanations of the installation and the packages added.

 ## React + Vite